volodymyrhudyma/blog/content/blog/2020-12-10-the-limitations-and-safety-of-localstorage-in-javascript.md

 metaDescription: Learn LocalStorage in JavaScript - a widely used Web Storage, which is used for keeping the data locally within the user's browser and all its limitations and safety concerns.
-teaser: "**LocalStorage** is a widely used Web Storage, which is used for keeping the data locally within the user's browser.
-The data stored there has no expiration time, which means that that it persists until..."
+teaser: LocalStorage is a widely used Web Storage, which is used for keeping the data locally within the user's browser.
+The data stored there has no expiration time, which means that it persists until it is cleared with the code or manually by...
 date: 2020-12-11T16:38:10.184Z
 ---
 **LocalStorage** is a widely used Web Storage, which is used for keeping the data locally within the user's browser.